ha-lins/DTG-SI/README.md

 ### For IE

-If you'd like to evaluate IE after training, you have to ensure Lua Torch is installed, and download the IE models from [here](https://drive.google.com/file/d/1hV8I9tvoL3943OqqPkLFIbTYfFSqsV1e/view?usp=sharing) then unzip the files directly under the directory `data2text/`.
+If you'd like to evaluate the IE for the NBA dataset after training, you need to install Lua Torch, and download the IE models from [here](https://drive.google.com/file/d/1hV8I9tvoL3943OqqPkLFIbTYfFSqsV1e/view?usp=sharing) then unzip the files directly under the directory `data2text/`.

-## Usage

-### Data Preparation
+## Data Preparation

 The dataset developed in the paper is in the [repo](https://github.com/ZhitingHu/text_content_manipulation).
 Clone the repo and move them into the current directory as: